University of Toronto Mississauga: Residence

-UTM houses over 1,600 students in residence and guarantees housing to those in first year.
+The University of Toronto Mississauga houses over 1,600 students in residence and guarantees housing to those in first year.
 Undergraduate residences include Oscar Peterson Hall (OPH), McLuhan Court, Putnam Place, Leacock Lane, Roy Ivor Hall, Erindale Hall, MaGrath Valley, and Schreiberwood.
 First-year residence includes OPH, McLuhan Court, Roy Ivor Hall, Erindale Hall, MaGrath Valley, and Schreiberwood.
 Upper-year housing includes Putnam Place and Leacock Lane.

 OPH is a traditional-style residence with single rooms and shared bathrooms.
 Colman Commons, located in OPH, is the main dining facility for students living on residence.
 Putnam Place and Leacock Lane are townhouse-style residences with four single rooms, one bathroom, a living room and a kitchen per house.
 Roy Ivor Hall and Erindale Hall are first-year apartment suites with four bedrooms, two bathrooms, a living room and kitchen per suite.
 Each bedroom in Erindale hall is a double bedroom while each bedroom in Roy Ivor hall is a single bedroom.
 Each residence is fully equipped with laundry machines and common lounges.

-UTM held a groundbreaking ceremony for a new student residence scheduled to open in 2026.
-Located next to Oscar Peterson Hall, this residence will be UTM's first new housing facility since 2007 and is part of a tri-campus initiative to add 1,446 new student housing spaces.
+The university held a groundbreaking ceremony for a new student residence on campus scheduled to open in 2026.
+Located next to Oscar Peterson Hall, this residence will be the Mississauga campus' first new housing facility since 2007 and is part of a tri-campus initiative to add 1,446 new student housing spaces.
 The building will feature 115 single bedrooms, 135 double bedrooms, and 15 rooms for support staff, totaling 400 beds and covering 116,560 square feet and six stories.
-It will include study spaces, lounges, laundry facilities, and areas for social programs, increasing UTM's housing capacity to approximately 1,900 students.
-Designed by Montgomery Sisam Architects and Christensen & Co., the residence is harmonized with UTM's natural ravine setting, featuring wood and stone cladding at the podium and copper-toned aluminum on upper levels.
+It will include study spaces, lounges, laundry facilities, and areas for social programs, increasing the campus' housing capacity to approximately 1,900 students.
+Designed by Montgomery Sisam Architects and Christensen & Co., the residence is harmonized with the campus' natural ravine setting, featuring wood and stone cladding at the podium and copper-toned aluminum on upper levels.
 It aims for LEED Silver certification, incorporating eco-friendly systems such as solar panels and water-efficient fixtures, and aligns with several United Nations Sustainable Development Goals (SDGs).
-This project is part of UTM's 2021 Campus Master Plan, which includes plans for enhanced outdoor spaces and improved cycling infrastructure.
+This project is part of the University of Toronto Mississauga's 2021 Campus Master Plan, which includes plans for enhanced outdoor spaces and improved cycling infrastructure.